Yegorich555/web-ui-pack/CODESTYLE.md

 WUPTextControl.$use(); // register control in the browser
 // other files.tsx
 <wup-text w-name="email" />;
-// If remove <wup-text/> everywhere it's still imported in the build because inlcuded in `main.ts`
+// If remove <wup-text/> everywhere it's still imported in the build because included in `main.ts`
 ```

 ---